Atashnezhad/Amin-Atashnezhad/README.md

 ## [Binary Class Classification (NASA and Space) on Reddit data using NLP](https://github.com/Atashnezhad/Natural_language_processing_Project)

 Check out the below sentences.
 It is hardly possible to differentiate between sentences from NASA and Space community?
 However AI does differentiate sentences easy!
-In this project, new feather engineered data, boost AI estimation accuracy from 75% to 96%.
+In this project, new featuer engineered data, boost AI estimation accuracy from 75% to 96%.
 AI amazingly does such complicate tasks.
 ```
 A) A star shining through Saturn's rings.
 B) Online space-related degree.